Self-Guided Walking Tour in Menton

 3. 3

-Basilique Saint-Michel-Archange in Menton, stop 3 on the self-guided walking tour
+Basilique Saint-Michel-Archange (Basilique Saint-Michel-Archange de Menton), stop 3 on the self-guided walking tour

 This is the one you came for.
 The baroque basilica sits at the top of monumental ramped staircases, and the small square in front is paved with a pebble mosaic laid in patterns underfoot.
 The facade glows in late afternoon light.
 It was raised to basilica status and anchors the entire old town skyline you will keep seeing from the sea.
 Entry is free, but the hours are tight and odd: roughly Monday to Friday 3:00 to 5:00 PM, Saturday 10:00 AM to noon and 3:00 to 5:00 PM, closed Sunday.
 If those windows do not line up, the exterior and the parvis are honestly the better part anyway.
 Stand on the mosaic square and look back down at the sea between the houses.
 Then keep climbing the stairs past the church, heading up toward the top of the hill.